-ISS recommends to change the default PostgreSQL user password.
+ISS recommends to change the default PostgreSQL user password, and keep it secure, as this is a fundamental cyber security concept and a requirement across use cases.

 5. SecurOS Server / Workstation Secure Identity

 All SecurOS video/management servers verify their identity in the system via 2 ways: